AONL Prism Award

 Policies and processes are in place which incorporates cultural beliefs into care.

-Serves as lead person (champion) in the dissemination of cultural competency and diversity principles.
+Serves as lead person (champion) in the dissemination of cultural competency principles.

-Process exists for the application of evidence-based practice and incorporation of best practices related to diversity in patient care.
+Process exists for the application of evidence-based practice and incorporation of best practices in patient care and the reduction of health care disparities

 Employment recruitment plans and strategies are in place to attract a workforce that is reflective of the populations served.